OpenVOGEL/Tucan/README.md

 - Commit to an issue from the list (or submit a new issue).
 - Start coding (solve the issue).
 - Submit a pull request.

+####Some rules
+Comments in the code should be written in simple English.
+For practical reasons, we will not accept code written in other languages.
+When publishing documentation about a certain module, try to write it in English as well, or try to produce a translated version.
+There are many people from all over the world interested in this project, so we have to keep a uniform format in order to understand eachother.
+Writing in other languages outside the code is, however, not forbidden.

+Thanks for your cooperation!

+Guillermo

+_Project coordinator_